Grandaddy: 2014–2017: Last Place and the death of Kevin Garcia

-2020-present: The Sophtware Slump...on a wooden piano 20th anniversary edition and future
+2018–2023: Hiatus, archival releases and renewed activity

 On August 28, 2020 it was announced that Grandaddy would release their 2000 album The Sophtware Slump in a 20th anniversary edition but with a twist—the whole album being performed by Jason Lytle with piano and no other instruments.
 The album was initially recorded during lockdown by Jason Lytle and was released in November 2020.

 In October 2020, Lytle confirmed that he had plans to record a sixth (and possibly final) Grandaddy album: "I'm working on a solo LP, then I'm gonna do another Grandaddy record.
 I'm gonna go big on the Grandaddy; I want it to be this all-encompassing, cool send-off.
 I have life plans that don't involve playing live.
 I want to spend more time outdoors, off the grid."
 Lytle elaborated, suggesting that it might not be the project's final release: "I am just embarking on a new album of my own; it’s gonna be under my own name, but right after that I’m starting on a new, very big, comprehensive Grandaddy record; I’m not gonna call it the last [Grandaddy record], it’s gonna be the most comprehensive-sounding, and it’s gonna be tied in with a documentary."

 In April 2022, Lytle and a group of French musicians embarked on a short tour of Europe under the name "Grandaddy and the Lost Machine Orchestra," playing the entirety of The Sophtware Slump.

-On February 25, 2023, Lytle announced via Twitter in response to a fan that a new album had been recorded and would be released "in the middle of" that year."
+On February 25, 2023, Lytle announced via Twitter in response to a fan that a new album had been recorded and would be released "in the middle of" that year.

+On May 12, 2023, Sumday: The Cassette Demos released, featuring demo versions of the songs off their 2003 album, Sumday.
+Merch related to the aforementioned album also released on their storefront at the same time.

+2023–present: Blu Wav

+On October 25, 2023, "Watercooler," the lead single from their sixth album Blu Wav, was released alongside a music video.
+Two months later, on December 1, 2023, "Cabin in My Mind," the second single/music video from the album, was released.

+The album was released on February 16, 2024.
+Lytle is the only band member who contributed to the album, performing all vocals and instruments, apart from pedal steel guitar by Max Hart.